NoroffFEU/programming-foundations-ca-JeanArce/README.md

 This object has the following properties:

 -Apple (String), is the brand of the phone.
--13 (Number,) phone model
+-13 (Number,) phone model.
 -256 (Number), is the phone memory.
--Specification (Array), the different specification of the phone -On (Boolean), if the phone is on or not
+-Specification (Array), the diferent specification of the phone.
+-On (Boolean), if the phone is on or not.
--Switch (Function), if the phone is switchOn or switchOff
+-Switch (Function), if the phone is switchOn or switchOff.